UK - marine equipment certification (MER)

 Get in touch with the DNV office nearest to youSend inquiry to local office

-As a result of the UK leaving the European Union (EU), the United Kingdom Maritime & Coastguard Agency (MCA) is implementing the UK Conformity Assessment Scheme for certification of marine equipment.
+As a result of the UK leaving the European Union (EU), the United Kingdom Maritime & Coastguard Agency (MCA) has implemented the UK Conformity Assessment Scheme for certification of marine equipment.

 - Before the UK withdrew from the EU, its regulatory regime relied on the implementation of the EU’s marine equipment directive (2014/90/EU).

 - The UK left the EU on 31 January 2020 with an agreement which included a transition period.
-During this transition period, the Marine Equipment Directive (MED) and other EU legislation will continue to apply to the UK.
+During this transition period, the Marine Equipment Directive (MED) and other EU legislation have continued to apply to the UK.
 However, the MED will no longer apply after the transition period has ended.

 - The MCA has implemented its own regulations to establish UK conformity assessment procedures for certification of marine equipment.

-UK Maritime and Coastguard Agency (MCA) has provisionally approved DNV UK Ltd. (0097) as a UK Approved Body for the approval of marine equipment according to the Merchant Shipping (Marine Equipment) Regulations (MER) 2016 as amended.
+UK Maritime and Coastguard Agency (MCA) has fully appointed DNV UK Ltd. (0097) as a UK Approved Body for the approval of marine equipment according to the Merchant Shipping (Marine Equipment) Regulations (MER) 2016 as amended.